 Glasnevin Cemetery Museum

-Their Online Genealogy Search results preview is free to access.
+You can also explore Glasnevin's Online Genealogy Search with access to a large database of Glasnevin Cemetery's internment records.
 You will then be prompted to buy credits if you wish to take your search deeper.

 The General History Tour takes in the graves of those who shaped the course of Irish History.
 See the final resting places of figures like Michael Collins, Countess Markievicz, Eamon De Valera and Charles Stewart Parnell.
 Visit the crypt of our founder Daniel O’ Connell and listen to Ireland’s history unfold with a passionate and well versed guide.

 The Dead Interesting Tour takes in an alternative view of the varied heritage that Ireland's largest cemetery holds and the history within its walls.
 You will learn of its sculpture, symbolism, architecture, and much of the secret history of Ireland’s most well known cemetery.

 The O'Connell Tower is now open to visitors.
 Visitors can now climb Ireland's largest roundtower, built in honour of cemetery founder and legendary Irish Statesman Dabiel O'Connell.
 Climb the 198 steps to breath-taking views of the sprawling cemetery, Dublin, Wicklow and the Irish Sea.

 Tour tickets include entry into the exhibitions in Glasnevin Cemetery Museum.

 In celebration of Irish language, you can take a free tour of the cemetery as Gaeilge at 1:30pm on March 14th and 15th.